 I hesitated before answering.
 I thought about how safety regulations in Mexico were laxer than in the U.S. and I worried about my claustrophobia.
 This wouldn’t be a “regulated” or monitored cave.
 This would be a cave somewhere within walking distance of his house.
 It had probably never been assessed for safety in any way.

 It was like he was reading my mind.
-As I thought, he talked about the caves in the area, the ancient rituals his Nahuatl family still conducts, that he’d been in the cave many times, and we didn’t have to do it if we weren’t comfortable.
-Part of me already knew my answer, as much as I dreaded it.
+As I thought, he talked about the caves in the area.
+He mentioned the ancient rituals his Nahuatl family still conducts.
+He said he’d been in the cave many times.
+We didn’t have to do it if we weren’t comfortable.
+As much as I dreaded it, part of me already knew my answer.

 The Flipside of a Pyramid

-Teotihuacán is an abandoned Mexican archaeological site of pyramids, including the Temple of Quetzalcoatl, the Pyramid of the Moon, and the famed Pyramid of the Sun.
+Teotihuacán is an abandoned Mexican archaeological site with pyramids.
+It includes the Temple of Quetzalcoatl, the Pyramid of the Moon, and the famed Pyramid of the Sun.

 Alejandro lives behind the main part of the ancient city and we were standing outside in his yard.
-There were woven baskets filled with large cacao beans for making chocolate, big, golden-black pieces of glasslike obsidian and a large brick Temazcal, like a smoke lodge, for holding steam rituals.
+There were woven baskets filled with large cacao beans for making chocolate.
+There were also big, golden-black pieces of glass-like obsidian.
+A large brick Temazcal, like a smoke lodge, was used for holding steam rituals.
 I looked to my left and in the distance was the back of the Pyramid of the Moon.

-The backs of the pyramid was still mostly covered in earth and grass, making it look more like a tall hill than a pyramid.
+The backs of the pyramid was still mostly covered in earth and grass.
+This made it look more like a tall hill than a pyramid.
 The government only pays enough to keep the front of the pyramids clear.
 Still, I knew what it was.
 I knew that this land was sacred, and I considered going into the ground below.

 “I want to do it,” I said.
-Immediately others echoed my sentiment, and it was decided: We’d head for the cave.
+Others agreed, and it was decided: We’d head for the cave.

 Heading Toward the Cave

 Now that we agreed, Alejandro moved into action.
-He collected a small hand drum and a large conch shell.
-These he handed to others while he carried a chalice of burning copal – a gum-like substance used as incense in ancient Aztec and Mayan ceremonies.
+He handed a small hand drum and a large conch shell to others.
+The chalice of burning copal – a gum-like substance used as incense in ancient Aztec and Mayan ceremonies, he carried.

-He lit the copal, and we followed him for a short walk, the smoke and pungent odor of the incense leaving a trail behind him, heading toward the cave.
+He lit the copal, and we followed him.
+The smoke and pungent odor of the incense left a trail behind him.
+We were heading toward the cave.

-As we walked toward the Pyramid of the Moon, Alejandro explained that the earth covering the pyramids worked as a protective feature.
-It takes constant work to keep the structures free of grass and plants and, if left to nature, are soon covered.
+As we walked toward the Pyramid of the Moon, Alejandro explained that the earth covered the pyramids.
+This worked as a protective feature.
+It takes constant work to keep the structures free of grass and plants.
+If left to nature, they are soon covered.
 This, he said, is likely why these pyramids survived the Spanish conquest when many others did not.
 They were already hidden beneath the surface.

-We walked past a dense cluster of Prickly Pear Cactus, their top pads chopped in half to keep them short for harvesting.
-We passed through a short field and a metal fence outside the home of a Shaman woman, though I wouldn’t know that’s what she was until later.
+We walked past a dense cluster of Prickly Pear Cactus.
+Their top pads were chopped in half to keep them short for harvesting.
+We passed through a short field and a metal fence outside the home of a Shaman woman.
+I wouldn’t know that’s what she was until later.

-The woman stood on the porch, and from a distance, she appeared short and stout, dark red-skinned with hair more gray than black.
-She wore a long white dress with colorful embroidered flowers and gave a brief wave as Alejandro ducked into a hole and disappeared.
+The woman stood on the porch.
+From a distance, she appeared short and stout.
+She was dark red-skinned with hair more gray than black.
+Her long white dress had colorful embroidered flowers.
+She gave a brief wave as Alejandro ducked into a hole and disappeared.

 The Mouth of a Cave

-I watched as he climbed down onto the crude, narrow steps leading into the hole without hesitation or explanation and was gone.
-It didn’t look big enough, but he fit well and moved with agility.
+It didn’t look big enough, but he must have fit.
 Our group stood outside, staring dumbly at each other until I shouted into the hole, “Should we follow you?”

 “Si,” his voice echoed back.
 There, within sight of the Pyramid of the Moon, we entered the sacred earth.

-We scrambled through about 50 feet of steep and narrow lava tubes that quickly opened to a chamber where Alejandro waited.
+We scrambled through about 50 feet of steep and narrow lava tubes.
+These quickly opened to a chamber.
+Alejandro waited there.
 Inside, there were statues and symbols of Aztec culture: skulls, snakes, and flowers.
 In one nook, there were bones.

-“We bring these things for offering to our ancestors,” he said, showing us around.
+“We bring these things to offer to our ancestors,” he said, showing us around.

 The tunnel was wide enough for just one person at a time.
-It formed from reddish-brown lava and was varying heights, so in some spots, I had to crouch or crawl while in others, I could stand.
+It was formed from reddish-brown lava and varied in height.
+In some spots, I had to crouch or crawl, while in others, I could stand.

-Extension cords connected to extension cords gave us light from bare bulbs, but there were moments of darkness, and we stumbled over the rocks, whispering curses.
-Finally, after more than 300 feet, just as I was beginning to worry about how far we would go, we came into the final chamber and stood up.
+Extension cords connected to extension cords gave us light from bare bulbs.
+There were moments of darkness.
+We stumbled over the rocks, whispering curses.
+Finally, after more than 300 feet, I began to worry about how far we would go.
+Then we came into the final chamber and stood up.

 Inside the Ritual Chamber